 CursorHop vs Mouse Without Borders

-Mouse Without Borders is a free Microsoft Garage side project.
-Windows-only, capped at 4 PCs, and about 8 Mbps of file transfer.
+Mouse Without Borders is a free Microsoft Garage project now bundled in PowerToys.
+Windows-only, capped at 4 PCs, drag-drop limited to one file at a time up to 100 MB.
 For anything more serious than that, the comparison ends fast.

 The honest read